arceryz/blind-nature-project/README.md

 # Setting up Perforce
 1. Start by downloading P4V, the Perforce 4 Visual client.
 [Link here](https://portal.perforce.com/s/downloads?product=Helix%20Visual%20Client%20%28P4V%29).
 It is faster on Windows if you open the Command Prompt application and type `winget install Perforce.P4V`.

 2. Open up the P4V application.
 You will be prompted to log in on a Perforce server.
+Enter the fields:
+   - Server = `ssl:p4.liorainteractief.nl:1666`
-For the "Server" field, enter `ssl:p4.liorainteractief.nl:1666`, which indicates that we want to connect securely with `ssl` to the server at `p4.liorainteractief.nl` at port `1666`.
-For the "User" field, click "Browse" to find your user in the list.
-You can ask me to create a new user for you.
+   - User = Click "Browse" to find your user in the list.
+Ask me to create a new user for you.

 3. You will be prompted for the password, which you can later change as well.
 By default, a session lasts 12 hours after which you must enter the password again.